ddobric/neocortexapi/source/NeoCortexUtils/docs/ApproveMultiSequenceLearning.md

 }
 ```

-All the fields are self explanotary as per HTM theory.
+All the fields are self-explanatory as per HTM theory.

 2. getEncoder()

-We have used `ScalarEncoder` since we are encoding all numeric value only.
+We have used `ScalarEncoder` since we are encoding all numeric values only.

 Remeber that `inputBits` is same as `HTMConfig`.